JansenKat/SMMBBGKJ-TTH-Prj1/Tasks.md

     PRCP - precipitation

     PTA  - storm total accumulation(storm total precipita...

+    Define/understand variables.
+How should we use/compare them?

 What stations to use from NOAA?
+MEMET - coordinates (as listed below)
+KAT - pull stations by state to be filtered by coordinates later KAT - try to understand station IDs.

+What time range should we focus on?

-Should we include Lake St. Clair?
+DONE - Should we include Lake St. Clair?
     it's in the ice coverage but not in the stats.
     EXCLUDE

 How to identify the separate lakes in NOAA?
+    Use MEMET's boxes to separate lakes

 What plots to create?

 Who is presenting?

 ## Planning
 1 notebook per data source to gather, clean, and export to a new clean csv